opencast/opencast/docs/guides/admin/docs/modules/googlespeechtranscripts.md

 Overview
 --------

-The GoogleSpeechTranscriptionService invokes the Google Speech-to-Text service via REST API to translate audio to text.
+The GoogleSpeechTranscriptionService invokes the Google Speech-to-Text service via REST API to transcribe audio to text.

 During the execution of an Opencast workflow, an audio file is extracted from one of the presenter videos and sent to the Google Speech-to-Text service.
 When the results are received, they are converted to the desired caption format and attached to the media package.

+**Note that because Google's Speech-to-Text service can take a while to process a recording, we do not wait for it to finish before proceeding with the rest of Opencast's normal processing, the transcription process is asynchronous.**

 * Workflow 1 runs:
     * Audio file is created